Lawsuit Alleges Depo-Provera DMPA Injection Increases Brain Tumor Risks

 The complaint (PDF) was brought by Amy Stivers in the U.S. District Court for the Northern District of Florida on June 17, naming Pfizer, Inc., Viatris Inc., Greenstone LLC, Pharmacia & UpJohn Company, LLC, and Pharmacia LLC as defendants.

-At the center of the litigation is depo medroxyprogesterone acetate (DMPA), a synthetic progestin hormone used in Depo-Provera to prevent pregnancy.
-Originally approved by the U.S. Food and Drug Administration (FDA) in 1992, DMPA works by suppressing ovulation and is administered through quarterly injections.
+At the center of the litigation is depo medroxyprogesterone acetate (DMPA), a synthetic progestin hormone used in Depo-Provera shots to prevent pregnancy.
+Originally approved by the U.S. Food and Drug Administration (FDA) in 1992, DMPA injections work by suppressing ovulation and is administered through quarterly injections.

-However, recent research has raised alarms about DMPA’s potential to stimulate growth in hormone-sensitive tissues, with studies identifying a significant link between long-term DMPA use and meningioma side effects, a type of brain tumor that can form in the membranes surrounding the brain and spinal cord.
+However, recent research has raised alarms about DMPA’s potential to stimulate growth in hormone-sensitive tissues, with studies identifying a significant link between long-term DMPA injections and meningioma, a type of brain tumor that can form in the membranes surrounding the brain and spinal cord.

-Over the past six months, nearly 300 women have filed Depo-Provera brain tumor lawsuits, each raising similar allegations that users and the medical community were not adequately warned about the risks associated with the shots.
+Over the past six months, nearly 300 women have filed Depo-Provera DMPA injection lawsuits, each raising similar allegations that users and the medical community were not adequately warned about the risk of brain tumors associated with the birth control shots.

 Depo-Provera-Lawsuit-Settlement